 A smaller, cheaper car attracts a younger buyer, and the Juke plays to that audience.
 Its style is more exaggerated than that of today’s mainstream cars, and it takes the notion of crossing over in a whole new direction, plundering the gene pools of SUVs, sports coupés and, in the cabin, even motorcycles.

-The engine choice is simple: 1.6-litre petrol, a 1.6-litre petrol turbo or a Renault-sourced 1.5-litre diesel.
-Trim levels are slightly more confusing, starting with Visia, then Acenta which can be had with a Sport Pack or Premium Pack, then range-topping Tekna.
+The engine choice is simple: a turbocharged 1.2-litre, naturally aspirated 1.6-litre and a 1.6-litre turbo make up the petrol range, while a Renault-sourced 1.5-litre diesel is also available.
+Trim levels are slightly more confusing, starting with Visia, then Acenta and N-Connecta, then range-topping Tekna.
+For those looking for a bit more of a sporty edge, the Nismo RS is available too.

 The novelty in the line-up is a four-wheel-drive model with the 1.6-litre petrol turbo engine and a CVT gearbox.
 It is available only in Tekna trim models, however.